-According to the National Center for Complementary and Integrative Health (NCCIH), yoga is the most used mind and body practice in the U.S. About 21 million Americans participate, significantly more than were involved only ten years ago.
+According to the National Center for Complementary and Integrative Health (NCCIH), yoga is the most used mind and body practice in the United States.
+About 21 million Americans participate, significantly more than were involved only 10 years ago.

 The Yoga Alliance and Yoga Journal released a study in 2016 estimating the numbers to be even higher.
 They stated that 36.7 million U.S. adults practice yoga (about 15 percent), up from 20.4 million in 2012.

-Canada, too, is seeing a growing interest in yoga.
-A 10-year study by the Fraser Institute showed that it grew in popularity with nine percent of the population, who used it as a form of exercise and therapy.
+Canada is seeing a growing interest in yoga as well.
+A 10-year study by the Fraser Institute showed that it grew in popularity with 9 percent of the population, who used it as a form of exercise and therapy.
 Statistics Canada also reports that exercising, including yoga and aerobic activity, was the second most likely active leisure activity in the country.

 Why all the enthusiasm over yoga?
 One has only to look at the scientific evidence to see that it helps create a number of health benefits in those who practice it, going far beyond general fitness to affect mental and emotional health as well.